 What is Mespinoza?

-Mespinoza is a malicious software encrypts victim's data and blocks access to it unless a ransom is paid.
-Programs of this type are classified as ransomware, this particular one was discovered by GrujaRS.
-Mespinoza adds the ".locked" extension to every encrypted file, for example, it changes a file named "1.jpg" to "1.jpg.locked", and so on.
-Also, it creates a ransom note, the "Readme.README" file.
+Discovered by GrujaRS, Mespinoza is malicious software that encrypts data and blocks access to it unless a ransom is paid.
+Programs of this type are classified as ransomware.
+Mespinoza adds the ".locked" extension to each encrypted file.
+For example, "1.jpg" becomes "1.jpg.locked", and so on.
+It also creates a ransom message within the "Readme.README" file.